How To Clean Stainless Steel Cookware Easily

-- Rinse the cookware very well with hot water, and dry completely with the microfiber dish towel to polish to a high shine and not any leave lint behind.
+- Rinse the clean stainless steel cookware very well with hot water, and dry completely with the microfiber dish towel to polish to a high shine and not any leave lint behind.

-These simple steps for cleaning and restoration method for stainless steel cookware will keep those pots and pans looking fresh out of the box shiny for years to come.
+These simple steps are the best restoration method for clean stainless steel cookware, and will keep those pots and pans looking fresh out of the box and shiny for years to come.

 Check out other great recipes, and tips and tricks for Easy, Effortless Entertaining from AWG Private Chefs

 - 5 Helpful Backyard Entertaining Tips You Need to Know!

 - Tasty Fresh Spring Cocktails You'll Love